catseye/Cyclobots/README.md

 [trefoil][]-like patterns are common.

 You can watch it online here: [Cyclobots installation at catseye.tc][].
-But note that, as of this writing, this is not the version in this repository; it is the version from the [HTML5 Gewgaws distribution][]).
+(But note that, as of this writing, this is not the version in this repository; it is the version from the [HTML5 Gewgaws distribution][]).

 Being built on [PixiJS][], the version in this repo has the potential to have much nicer visuals; however, it is still a work-in-progress.

-To see it, check out this repository and open `demo/cyclobots.html` in a browser.
-(It may fall back to canvas rendering if opened locally; to ensure that WebGL is used, you can [start a local server][].)
+To see it, clone this repository and open [demo/cyclobots.html](demo/cyclobots.html) in a web browser such as Firefox.

+(If opened as a local file, it may fall back to canvas rendering; to ensure that WebGL is used, you can [start a local server][], but to be frank it doesn't seem to make much difference at this point.)

 (TODO: bring this implementation up to par with the other one, and install this one online at catseye.tc instead.)

+The core behaviour is implemented in [src/cyclobots.js](src/cyclobots.js) and does not rely on PixiJS or any other display layer.

 ### History ###